psimoesSsimoes/seomis.github.io/_posts/2021-04-11-kibana-surrounding-bash.md

 ```

-Now that we have the cmd input, we need to calculate the around timestamps:
+With sort input, we need to calculate the around timestamps:

 ```bash
 around_1=$(( $argOne + 86400000 ))